jack-linaker/crow/CONTRIBUTING.md

 community understand your report/suggestion, reproduce the behaviour, and find related reports/suggestions.

-Bugs and suggestions are tracked as [GitHub issues][github-docs-issues].
-Before creating bug reports or enhancement suggestions, please perform a [cursory search][crow-issues] to see if it has already been created.
+Bugs and enhancements are tracked as [GitHub issues][github-docs-issues].
+Before creating an issue, please perform a [cursory search][crow-issues] to see if it has already been created.
 If it has, **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
 When you are creating an issue, please [include as much detail as possible](#how-do-i-submit-a-good-bug-report-or-enhancement-suggestion).

 > [!NOTE]